SeldonIO/seldon-core/docs/source/contents/kubernetes/resources/seldonruntime/index.md

   seldonConfig: default
 ```

-The helm chart `seldon-core-v2-runtime` allows easy creation of this resource and associated defualt Servers for an installation of Seldon in a particular namespace.
+The helm chart `seldon-core-v2-runtime` allows easy creation of this resource and associated default Servers for an installation of Seldon in a particular namespace.

 ## SeldonConfig Update Propogation